In almost impeccable timing, Prime Minister Scott Morrison likened mask-wearing to the Slip Slop Slap campaign this week.

 So let’s revisit this one again, shall we?

 The Cancer Council has reported that young people are falling behind when it comes to sun safety, and as an SPF-obsessed binch it is my duty to remind y’all to slip slop slap some sunscreen on every single day, please.

 According to the Cancer Council, just over half of Aussies (54%) reckon sun protection is a solid part of their daily routine in summer, but over 1 in 4 (28%) admit that it isn’t.

-The new date revealed that young Aussies in particular are less likely to use sun protection than older people, with 1 in 5 of people aged 18-24 reporting they don’t use any sun protection at all while outdoors.
+The new data revealed that young Aussies, in particular, are less likely to use sun protection than older people, with 1 in 5 of people aged 18-24 reporting they don’t use any sun protection at all while outdoors.
 Excuse me???